jawadnassar/jawad.ca/about.md

 permalink: /about/
 ---

 Hello, I'm Jawad!
 I've been immersed in software and computers for most of my life.
 Currently, I'm a senior engineering manager with a focus on application security.
-I've worn multiple hats in my career, from Software Developer to Platform Product Manager, Team Lead, and finally to Management.

 ### Links
 - [GitBook](https://notes.jawad.ca){:target="_blank"}